Honziggi/branik-mod/README.md

-# branik-mod
+# Branik Mod
-Main Branik Mod repository
+Main Branik Mod repository, see branches for versions Currenty only for version 1.20.1